Bridge in Singapore

 I took this photo from the rooftop of 1-altitude bar.
 Isn’t it an amazing view?

-Singapore is a city of soaring skyscrapers, a thriving business hub where global corporations set up their regional headquarters.
-When it comes to breathtaking cityscapes, only Tokyo and Hong Kong can rival Singapore’s impressive skyline in Asia.
+Singapore is a city of soaring skyscrapers — one of the most dramatic urban skylines in Asia, and a thriving hub where global corporations have planted their regional headquarters.
+When it comes to breathtaking cityscapes in Asia, only Tokyo and Hong Kong come close to rivalling what you see here.

 The Merlion: Singapore’s National Symbol